maravtdm/lookandfeel/README.md

 Configuration file : /etc/lookandfeel.conf
 Desktop file : /etc/xdg/autostart/lookandfeel.desktop

+notify-send is used to push notifcation when theme changes

 NB: because of the "sleep 5m" in the while loop
 It needs ~5min. to exit the loop on logout